-The need for specialized labor markets and union control of non-specialized markets can impact the economic viability of bioenergy projects and should be carefully built into a pro forma for a business.
-The specialized skill requirements for operating advanced bioenergy technologies, including feedstock sourcing and processing, focused training, and ongoing skill development, can be a challenge, especially in rural areas lacking such expertise.
-Negotiating fair wages, working conditions, and benefits while ensuring sustainable operations in the biomass and wood products industry is important.
+The need for specialized labor markets can impact the economic viability of bioenergy projects and should be carefully built into a pro forma for a business venture.
+The specialized skill requirements for operating advanced bioenergy technologies, including feedstock sourcing and processing, focused training, and ongoing skill development, can be a challenge, especially in rural areas where residents lack such expertise.
+Negotiating wages, working conditions, and benefits while ensuring sustainable operations in the biomass and wood products industry is important.
+These negotiations can be impacted by varying degrees of labor union representation across regions, with some areas experiencing strong union presence and others having limited labor representation.